rajinder-yadav/quantlab_compression/README.md

 make
 ```

-This should started the build to generate a release build of program, "./quantlab_compression".
+This should start the build to generate a release build of program "./quantlab_compression".

 On Windows change the above cmake command to:
 ```
 cmake -G "NMake Makefiles" -D CMAKE_BUILD_TYPE="Release" ../src
 ```

-**Running The Program**
+### Running The Program
 To view the program switches, run the program with no arguments, like:
 ```
 $ ./quantlab_compression